nelsonjchen/gargantuan-takeout-rocket/README.md

 2. Setup a Storage Account.
 Here's a decent video on how to do so: https://www.youtube.com/watch?v=jeFb_scHuZQ
    * Region: Look at cheapest for Archive, then preferred location at https://azure.microsoft.com/en-us/pricing/details/storage/blobs/.
 The par is $0.00099 per GB.
    * Replication: LRS ([Store backups in only one physical location in a location](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage))
-3. Create a blob container as seen in https://www.youtube.com/watch?v=jeFb_scHuZQ
+3. Create a block blob container as seen in https://www.youtube.com/watch?v=jeFb_scHuZQ
    * Record the name of your blob container.
 4. Setup Lifecycle Rules as seen in https://www.youtube.com/watch?v=-3k0hhngt7o
    * Archive Tier after 1 day